chadac/cacrawford.org/content/about.md

 sticking to just those.

 That's enough about me.
 What I'd really like to talk about right now is my family's cats.
-I wrote this ages ago so technically these are my parent's cats but still I love them very much so they get to keep this section of the "About Me."

-One is a grey striped tabby cat named Thor
-(pictured left), and the other is a small ragdoll cat named Robby (on the right, short for ``Dread Cat Roberts'').
+One is a grey striped tabby cat named Thor (pictured left), and the other is a small ragdoll cat named Robby (on the right, short for ``Dread Cat Roberts'').